The Warren C. Crandell Annual Recital for Donors

 Simply click the donate button, complete your gift, and your name will be on the invitation list.

-Our 2025 Annual Recital for Donors stars soprano Ellen Robertson, accompanied by Dane Noble-Rosema.
-They are planning to perform cherished arias from Mozart, Puccini, Gluck and more.
-This promises to be an exciting event.
+Our 2026 Annual Recital for Donors stars tenor Jonathon Sengupta, accompanied by Brock Tjosvold.
+They are planning to perform cherished opera arias as well as some art songs.
+This is always a wonderful event, and one that our donors look forward to every spring.
 Refreshments follow after the recital, which lasts approximately 70 minutes.